0x-jerry/e2fly/README.md

 Yeah, I know there are a lot of exists v2ray gui clients, so, why anther one?

-No reason, I just have some spare time, and I want to leaning build app. then I just do it.
+No reason, I just have some spare time, and I want to leaning how to build an app.
+Then I just pick this one, and do it.

 [v2ray]: https://www.v2fly.org/
 [xray]: https://xtls.github.io/